XD-OB/Tic-Tac-Toe_python/README.md

 Build a Tic Tac Toe game using python 3.6

-This game require 2 players, first the program ask who want to play first, then the first player choose his mark (X or O), the **Numpad** used by the players to choose their moves.
+This game require 2 players, first the program ask who want to play first, then the first player choose his mark (X or O)

 ![Rules](/ressources/rules.png)